Cherreads

 It was… bearable.

-I reached for the glass of water, held it out.
+Aveer reached for the glass of water and held it out.

-He took it, his fingers brushing mine by accident.
-Just a second, nothing more.
-But it sent something flickering through my chest that I didn't have a name for.
+But it sent something flickering through Aveer's chest—something he didn't have a name for.

 The morning light slipped through the half-drawn curtains, painting the room gold.
-The air smelled faintly of damp air, tea brewing somewhere downstairs, and the smallest hint of calm.
+The air carried the faint scent of dampness, tea brewing somewhere downstairs, and something quieter settling between them.

 Aarav cleared his throat.
 "You should… get ready.
 You'll be late for coaching."

-"I know," I said, standing up.
+"I know," Aveer said, standing up.
 "Try not to faint again while I'm gone."

-I turned toward the door, but before stepping out, I paused.
+Aveer turned toward the door, but before stepping out, he paused.

-For the first time since we'd met again, I didn't feel angry when I looked at him.
+For the first time since they had met again, he didn't feel angry when he looked at Aarav.

 Aarav looked up, still sitting on the bed, when the door creaked open.